A photo of two bollards in a sidewalk at night.

 Summary

 Machine-learned models will always make mistakes; there is no way around it.
 We may have an intuition for why some mistakes happen, but others are completely surprising, weird, or stem from deliberate attacks.
 Improving models is a good path toward improving systems, but it will not eliminate all mistakes.
-Hence it is important to consider system design and mitigation strategies that ensure that mistakes from machine-learned models do not result in serious faults of the system that may cause harm in the real world.
+Hence, it is important to consider system design and mitigation strategies that ensure that mistakes from machine-learned models do not result in serious faults of the system that may cause harm in the real world.
 Responsible engineers will explicitly consider the consequences of model mistakes on their system to anticipate problems and design mitigations.

 Classic safety engineering techniques such as fault tree analysis, FMEA, and HAZOP can help to analyze the causes of (potential) system failures and the consequences of component failures.
 While not providing guarantees, these techniques help to anticipate many problems and help to design a system to avoid problems or make them less likely to occur.